 With the execution of the fixed rate swap agreement and in accordance with GASB No. 53, "Accounting and Financial Reporting for Derivative Instruments", the Township accounts for the interest rate swap as a hedging derivative.
 The swap agreement has been determined to be effectively hedged under both the consistent critical terms and quantitative methods standards of GASB 53.
 As such, the change in fair value of the swap agreement has been reflected as a deferred outflow of resources in the Statement of Net Position.
-The market value of the interest rate swap in favor of the bank as of December 31, 2016, was \$5,489 and is recorded in the governmental funds in the statement of net position.
+The market value of the interest rate swap as of December 31, 2017, was \$0 and is recorded in the governmental funds in the statement of net position.